This article was originally published in January 2022 but was updated on July, 25th, 2022.

-Internal linking has been highly regarded by SEO experts for many years because of the immense value it provides to a website and its site visitors.
+Internal linking has been highly regarded by SEO experts for many years because of the immense value it can provide to a website and its site visitors.
 But it often gets placed on the backburner due to other strategies that require more immediate attention like content creation and link building.
 As a result, many websites underutilize internal links because people do not understand how to utilize them to their full advantage.
+Do internal links help SEO?
 This article sheds light on internal linking, its importance, and how it helps SEO.
 Let’s get started!

 What are Internal Links in SEO?